Sujithkumardola/scoutkit/README.md

 `python app.py`

-and choice your option from the menu.
+and choose your option from the menu.